Super Bowl Prop Bets: All The Specials And Side Punts You’ll Need

 The second miss came in the Divisional Round versus Tampa Bay with just over six minutes left in the game.

 If Gay had hit that 47-yarder there would’ve been no final minute dramatics from Cooper Kupp and Matt Stafford required to steal the game at the death.
 The kick came up short of the goalpost.
 That shouldn’t happen from that distance.

-Betfair offer 9/4 that Matt Gay will miss a field goal in the game, and if you really think his nerve could fail him, there’s also a line for Rams to miss an extra point kick at 7/1.
+The best NFL betting sites offer 3.25 that Matt Gay will miss a field goal in the game, and if you really think his nerve could fail him, there’s also a line for Rams to miss an extra point kick at 8.0.

 Super Bowl Half-Time Show Songs